 Using your laser level, mark any high spots.
 You can use sticks or biodegradable spray paint for this step.
 The idea is only to figure out where you need to move smaller amounts of dirt to proceed.

-• ⭐MAGNETIC BRACKET&DURABLE DESIGN: The included strong magnetic L shape bracketallows for attachment to metal surfaces and turn the laser level around at 180°.
-The laser tool also offers1/4"-20 mounting threadsto suit for standard tripod or laser pole mounts.
-Besides, the overall TPR soft rubber housing as well as compact design makes the laser tool more durable and portable.
+- 【Magnetic Bracket and Durable Design】Equipped with a magnetic bracket the laser tool, the unique magnetic bracket allows you attachment to metal surfaces and turn the laser level around at 360°.
+The lazer level tool also offers1/4"-20 mounting threads to suit for standard tripod or laser pole mounts.
+Besides, the overall TPR soft rubber housing as well as compact design makes the laser tool more durable and portable

 4. Level